John-Brandon/PBR-Tier-System/README.md

 This project is funded by the [U.S. Western Pacific Fisheries Management Council](http://www.wpcouncil.org/about-us/).
 Drs.
 [John R. Brandon](https://www.linkedin.com/in/john-brandon-b5690a26), [Andr&eacute; E. Punt, U.W.](https://fish.uw.edu/faculty/andre-punt/), Paula Moreno (U.S.M), and Randall R. Reeves (Okapi Wildlife Assoc.) are collaborators.
 They are working together as [the Independent Advisory Team on marine mammal stock assessment] (http://www.usm.edu/gcrl/scemfis/marine.mammal.asssessment.team.php), with the goal of developing research projects that serve to reduce uncertainty in marine mammal stock assessment.
 The team is funded through the [Science Center for Marine Fisheries](http://scemfis.org/aboutus.html).
 The center is run under the [U.S. National Science Foundation's Industry and University Cooperative Research Program.](http://www.nsf.gov/eng/iip/iucrc/program.jsp)

 ## Compiling the Fortran code under Mac OS X
 (1).
-Recent versions of Mac OS X have the gfortran compiler pre-installed.
+Recent versions of Mac OS X may have the gfortran compiler pre-installed.
 You can check if your machine has this installed by opening the terminal and typing
 ```shell
 gfortran -v
 ```
 (2).
-If you see a message like the one below, your machine has gfortran installed, and you can skip to step 5:
+If you see a message like the one below, your machine has gfortran installed, and you can skip to step 5 (noting step 3):
 ```shell
 Using built-in specs.
 Target: i686-apple-darwin8